mahmudul626/my_ros2_robot/README.md

 ## 🧠 Overview

-This workspace (`virtual_bot_ws`) is being developed to simulate an autonomous robot using ROS2 and Gazebo.
+This workspace (`buddy_bot`) is being developed to simulate an autonomous robot using ROS2 and Gazebo.
 It provides a foundation for testing robot models, control systems, and mapping algorithms in a simulated environment.

 **Current Capabilities:**